Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Model of Eco-Driving Incentive Mechanism

 \begin{rem} In the incentive design literature, $f$ is also known as the \textit{social choice function}.
 Moreover, when the true types of the drivers are known, the outcome $(f(\theta),u(\theta))$ implemented by the incentive mechanism is called the \textit{first-best solution}, which will be the focus of \cref{sec:mech-known-types}.
 When the true types are unknown, the implemented outcome is called the \textit{second-best solution}, which will be the focus of \cref{sec:mech-unknown-types}. $\diamond$ \end{rem}

-By $(\ell_1,\dots,\ell_n)$, we denote the \textit{eco-driving game (EDG)} between $n$ drivers induced by the EDIM $(f,u)$.
-In this game, given the incentive $u_i(\theta)$, each driver~$i$ optimizes her eco-driving level $a_i\in A_i$ on the route $\mc R_i$, respectively, depending on the eco-driving levels of interacting drivers $j\in\mc N_i$.
+By $(\ell_1,\dots,\ell_n)$, we denote a non-cooperative game, called the \textit{eco-driving game (EDG)}, between $n$ drivers induced by the EDIM $(f,u)$.
+In this game, given the incentive $u_i(\theta)$, each driver~$i$ optimizes her eco-driving level $a_i\in A_i$ on the route $\mc R_i$, respectively, depending on the eco-driving levels of influencing drivers $j\in\mc N_i$.

 \begin{define} The eco-driving profile $a^* = (a_1^*,\dots, a_n^*)$ is a \emph{Nash equilibrium} of the induced EDG $(\ell_1,\dots,\ell_n)$ if for a given $\theta\in\Theta$ and $u\in U$,